When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: Related work

 {\bf Offline Imitation Learning.} Different from offline IRL, offline imitation learning aims to directly imitate the expert behavior by learning a policy in the offline setting.
 In \cite{kostrikov2019imitation}, an algorithm called ValueDICE is proposed to leverage off-policy data to learn an imitation policy with the use of any explicit reward functions.
 Moreover, the numerical results of ValueDICE show that it could be easily implemented in the offline regime, where additional interactions with the environment is not allowed.
+In \cite{xu2020error}, the authors propose method to learn both policies and environment and analyze the corresponding error bounds.
 In \cite{jarrett2020strictly}, a model-free offline imitation learning algorithm is proposed by energy-based distribution matching (EDM).
 EDM provides an effective way to minimize the divergence between the state-action visitation measure of the demonstrator and the imitation policy.
 In \cite{rafailov2021visual}, the authors develop a variational model-based adversarial imitation learning (V-MAIL) algorithm for learning from visual demonstrations.
 By constructing a variational latent-space dynamics model, V-MAIL is able to solve high-dimensional visual tasks without any additional environment interactions.
 In \cite{chang2021mitigating}, the authors introduce Model-based Imitation Learning from Offline data (MILO), which extends model-based offline reinforcement learning to imitation learning.
 The theoretical analysis of MILO shows that full coverage of the offline data is not necessary.
 When the offline dataset provides sufficient coverage to cover the expert-visited state-actions, MILO can provably avoid distribution shift in offline imitation learning by leveraging a constructed dynamics model.